typeworld/typeworld/Lib/typeworld/protocol/README.md

 ## The typeworld.client Python module

-This page is simultaneously the documentation of the `typeworld.api` Python module that the Type.World App uses to read and validate the incoming data, as well as the definition of the Type.World JSON Protocol.
+This page is simultaneously the documentation of the `typeworld.protocol` Python module that the Type.World App uses to read and validate the incoming data, as well as the definition of the Type.World JSON Protocol.
 In fact, this documentation is generated directly from the module code.

-While you can assemble your JSON responses in the server side programming language of your choice, the `typeworld.api` Python module documented here will read your data and validate it and therefore acts as the official API documentation.
+While you can assemble your JSON responses in the server side programming language of your choice, the `typeworld.protocol` Python module documented here will read your data and validate it and therefore acts as the official API documentation.

 This module is very strict about the format of the data you put in.
 If it detects a wrong data type (like an float number you are putting into a field that is supposed to hold integers), it will immediately throw a tantrum.
 Later, when you want to generate the JSON code for your response, it will perform additional logic checks, like checking if the designers are actually defined that you are referencing in the fonts.